mwcraig/aavso-astropy-howto-2023/README.md

 The Jupyter notebooks that were used during the webinar are in this repository.

+## Data credit

+The EY UMa photometry in the CSV file included here was produced by [Emily Watson](https://github.com/WatsonEmily11).

 ## How to get the notebooks/data

 The easiest way is go to the green "<> Code" button near the top of the page.
 Click on it, and you can download a zip with everything.